achreftrablesi/sentiment_analysis_SLM/README.md

    python -m src.models --size 0.5B
    python -m src.models --size 1.5B
    ```
-   **Note**: Loading the models will take time during the first run, but subsequent runs will be faster.
+   **Note**: Loading the models will take time during the first run, but subsequent runs will be much faster.

 5. Run the Streamlit app: ( for future runs, you only need to run this command)
    ```bash
    streamlit run main.py
    ```
+   **Note**: this project can run locally on your machine without internet connection.
 ---

 ## Usage